 When bacteria are plated onto a solid media at the proper dilution, a single cell will divide forming daughter cells that remain together in a clump.
 This clump is called a colony and contains more than 10^7 cells that were derived from one original cell and thus have identical genomes.
 Proper sterile technique is important to be able to generate single colonies.
-Single colonies are used to confirm the genetic makeup of the bacteria with which you are working.
-Single colonies also confirm that your population is not contaminated with another unwanted bacteria.
+Single colonies are used to confirm the genetic makeup of the bacteria that you are working with and that your population is not contaminated with another unwanted bacteria.